Dual Diagnosis Treatment Columbus, GA

 Pathways Center Troup Mental Health - 38.2 miles from Columbus, GA

-Pathways Center Troup Mental Health is a dual-diagnosis treatment center in Lagrange, Georgia that provides treatment for mental health and substance use disorders that include personality disorders as well as schizophrenia.
+Pathways Center Troup Mental Health is a dual diagnosis treatment center in Lagrange, Georgia that provides treatment for substance use and mental health disorders that include mood disorders as well as schizoid personality disorder.

 Address: 122 Gordon Commercial Drive, Suite D, Lagrange, GA 30240 in Troup County